CAPTN-sh/enhanced_cpa/README.md

 and current, the eCPA method provides a more accurate and reliable assessment of collision risks.

-## Authors and acknowledgment
+## Contact

-[gaf,stu222518, sga]@informatik.uni-kiel.de
+For any questions or inquiries, please contact the authors.
+[gaf, stu222518, sgao, st]@informatik.uni-kiel.de

 ## License
-We use the MIT license, see
+We use the MIT license, see the `LICENSE` file for details.

-+ LICENSE

 ## Citation